ri-gh/Bloc3_certification_ConversionRateChallenge/README.md

 Make at least one submission to the leaderboard

 Analyze your best model's parameters and try to make some recommendations to improve the conversion rate in the future

+The 2 files to train and test models are conversion_data_train.csv & conversion_data_test.csv